WebAssembly/wasi-threads/README.md

 With this proposal, the `proc_exit` function takes extra responsibility to terminate all threads in the process, not only the calling one.

-Any of threads in the process can call `proc_exit`.
+Any of the threads in the process can call `proc_exit`.

 ### Traps